Project Me Live Event in Words and Pictures

 As the event drew to a close, Project Me goodie bags were handed out which included Wellwoman Vitamins (which I’ve been taking for 25+ years), yummy Nibble Brownie Protein Bites (healthy never tasted so naughty!), Gallinée nature hand cream (an act of self-care), Boom Cycle Vouchers (I’m a big fan of Boom spinning studios), Bubble Babysitting app gift cards loaded up with £10 credit (yay to more ME time!), and a lovely discount on Unbeelievable Health products.

 A very special credit to our wonderful event photographer, Charlie Flounders, who did a fantastic job capturing the vibe of the day.
 She travelled to London from Warwickshire, just like she did for my book launch party, and she’s a superstar to work with.
 Highly recommended!
-She’s now putting together a highlights film which I’ll post right here when it’s ready.
-(She’s so talented!)
+She even put together this highlights film that captures the day perfectly (She’s so talented!)